 - Be sure to allow additional time to your airport experience to process your refund.

 - TRS recommends arriving at least 90 minutes before your scheduled departure time as queues at the TRS facilities can be long.

 - Any international traveller, including Australian residents, are entitled to take up this benefit, which is operated by the Australian Government Department of Home Affairs.

 - You need to have spent AU$300.00 (inc. GST) or more in one store

 - The purchase needs to have been made within 60 days of departure

-- Have paid for the goods yourself
+- You must have paid for the goods yourself

 Claiming the Tourist Refund Scheme (TRS) on liquids, aerosols or gels, or oversized goods, which cannot be taken as hand luggage onto the plane:

-If you want to claim the refund on goods that you can’t carry onto the aeroplane (like those golf clubs you just bought), you will need to take your goods to the Australian Border Force Client Services Office located on Level 1 of the International Terminal before you check your luggage.
+If you want to claim the refund on goods that you can’t carry onto the aircraft (like those golf clubs you just bought), you will need to take your goods to the Australian Border Force Client Services Office located on Level 1 of the International Terminal before you check your luggage.

 If your purchase is packed in luggage you intend to check: